Best drive Defensive & Advance Driving School

 • Avoid checking notifications

-Instead, use hands-free systems only when necessary.
-However, stopping safely before using your phone remains the safest choice.
+Rather, only use hands-free systems when needed.
+But stopping safely before using your phone is still the best option.

 Understand Road Signs and Markings